Visualization and Data Analysis

 The OLCF has also developed and deployed several parallel visualization and analysis tools that facilitate discovery in the EVEREST visualization laboratory.
 Additionally, both ParaviewVR and EnsightDR are supported in the EVEREST visualization laboratory for immersive analysis of data using positional tracking and stereo.

 The OLCF has a dedicated liaison team to assist users in solving visualization and data-interpretation issues.
 Support can range from assisting users in analyzing data in the visualization laboratory to writing custom visualization tools for specialized needs to producing production-quality images and movies for publications and public relations.

 Many routine data management tasks have been either automated or taken on by OLCF staff so that scientists can concentrate on their research.
-One of the goals of end-to-end is to ensure that calculations produce all the information the researchers need.
+One of the goals is to ensure that calculations produce all the information the researchers need.
 One way of doing that is to generate more metadata, or self-describing in- formation, along with the scientific data.
 For example, a researcher might produce scores of binary files containing thousands of data points from calculations of different variables.
 If the researcher doesn’t keep detailed notes, it could be difficult later to match data sets with the calculations that produced them.
 To avoid such situations, OLCF staff can help researchers set up calculations so that they generate metadata to provide a context and description in every data file stored.
 Because generating metadata uses computer time, it is important to make the process as efficient as possible.